Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 - The PIDs are: 3939,4519,4522,4612

-# Find The Image Value ProcessId 2840 In The SysmonForLinux Log:
+# Find the Image Value ProcessId 2840 in the SysmonForLinux Log:

 The image, or path to the executable that started the process, can be found with: